The name that inspired us

 Thomas Chippendale

-If you want to be the very best you can be today, learn from the very best of the past.
-A key source of inspiration for our creativity lies in the achievements of the legendary cabinet maker and interior designer Thomas Chippendale, who was born in 1718.
-His exceptional skills, imagination and innovative thinking continue to motivate us today.
+If you want to be the best you can be today, learn from the best of the past.
+A key source of inspiration for our creativity lies in the achievements of the legendary cabinet maker and interior designer Thomas Chippendale.

 Sir Edwin Lutyens